• Recipes

 You're basically creating two chicken breast pieces each about half an inch thick.

-If you prefer, you can instead pound the chicken breast to about half an inch thick with a meat tenderizing mallet.
+If you prefer not to mess with all the slicing, you can instead pound the chicken breast to about half an inch thick with a meat tenderizing mallet.

 Season the top sides of the chicken breast pieces with salt and pepper.
-Meanwhile, in a medium sized skillet with straight sides about 3" high, heat up the oil.
-Read more: How to Preheat Stainless Steel to Prevent Food From Sticking.
+Meanwhile, in a medium-sized saute pan or skillet with straight sides about 3" high, heat up the oil.
+If using stainless steel, heat the pan before adding the oil to prevent the chicken from sticking.

 two chicken breasts in a skillet